NYSCP Modern Slavery & Child Trafficking - North Yorkshire

 Where to go for further information and support?

-Modern Slavery Helpline (MSH) and Resource Centre provides a means for victims, the public, statutory agencies and business to report concerns and get help and advice.
+Modern Slavery Helpline (MSH) and Resource Centre provide a means for victims, the public, statutory agencies and businesses to report concerns and get help and advice.
 MSH is fully independent and free to call on 08000 121 700, submit reports online or spot the signs of modern slavery and report concerns using the free Unseen App.

 The NSPCC has a wide range of useful information about child trafficking: